menu

 Real Estate

 If you like crowded places, then you will probably enjoy the the Cropsey Ave / Harway Ave neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.3% of neighborhoods in the U.S., with 26,085 people per square mile living here.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Cropsey Ave / Harway Ave neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Cropsey Ave / Harway Ave is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Cropsey Ave / Harway Ave is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Modes of Transportation